Underground Service Company

 Underground Service Company - Utility Location and Pipeline Testing

-This method is ideal for projects where the exact location and elevation of utilities is required.
-A vacuum trailer and air compressor are mobilized along with two operators.
-The equipment uses air to excavate the road base, soil, even 1/2 sack slurry, for exposure of the desired utility without the risk of damage to the line.
-The depth of the utility from existing grade is then recorded, and the hole is backfilled, compacted, and patched if required.
-When the desired utilities run beneath the public right of way, an encroachment permit, traffic control plan, and inspection requirements must be approved and obtained from the local authority.
-Underground Service Company can also mobilize a survey crew at an additional cost if the results are to be transposed to a construction document.
+The equipment uses air to excavate the road base, soil, even "½ sack" slurry for safe exposure of the desired utility without risk of damage to the line.
+This same technology is used by fire departments to rescue victims of trench collapses.
+The depth of the utility from existing grade is recorded and the hole is backfilled, compacted, and patched as required.
+When the desired utilities run beneath the public right of way, an encroachment permit, traffic control plan, and other requirements must be obtained and approved by the local authority.
+Underground Service Company can also provide a licensed land surveyor if the results are to be transposed to a construction document.

 • Accuracy: Exposed utilities can be recorded exactly as to their lateral location and depth.